 James Gunn finds his Supergirl in ‘House of the Dragon’s Milly Alcock

-Milly Alcock in House of Cards and the cover of Supergirl: Woman of Tomorrow. / Warner Bros., DC Comics
+Milly Alcock in House of the Dragon and the cover of Supergirl: Woman of Tomorrow. / Warner Bros., DC Comics

 Ladies and gentleman, the weekend.
 Well, not quite.
 Friday.
 It’s Friday.
 Which means it’s Popculturology day.
 Strap on your Apple Vision Pro goggles (watch out for that charging brick), and let’s dive into this edition.